Node-reconfiguring multilayer networks of human brain function: Introduction

-Introducing the node-reconfiguring multilayer network model increases the complexity of functional brain network analysis.
-While the more complex model typically fits the data more accurately, one may ask if the achieved increase in model accuracy justifies the increased complexity.
-To investigate this, we compare our proposed model rigorously with more simple ones, in particular two variants of multiplex networks (i.e. multilayer networks that contain only diagonal interlayer edges connecting the instances of the same nodes on different layers) constructed using static ROIs as nodes.
-Our results are in line with the earlier observations based on simulated data \cite{buldu2018frequency}: the notable accuracy improvement achieved by using full multilayer networks instead of multiplex ones compensates for the increased complexity of the analysis.
+Our ROI optimization approach increased functional homogeneity of ROIs significantly.
+Together with the fluctuations we observe in ROI boundaries between layers, this confirms that the boundaries of correlated voxel groups change at short time scales of $\sim$10 s.
+Through rigorous comparisons, we show the superiority of the node-reconfiguring model compared to more simple models, in particular two variants of multiplex networks (i.e., multilayer networks that contain only diagonal interlayer edges that connect the instances of the same nodes on different layers) constructed using static ROIs as nodes.
+Therefore, the more accurate fit of our model to the functional neuroimaging data justifies the increased complexity of the model.

-Our results support the on-going paradigm shift in network neuroscience.
-Until recently, network neuroscientists have considered functional connectivity static or, at the most, investigated changing functional edges between static nodes.
+Our results support the ongoing paradigm shift in network neuroscience.
+Until recently, network neuroscientists have considered functional connectivity static or, at most, investigated changing functional edges between static nodes.
 Our results, however, are in line with the new chronnectome paradigm \cite{calhoun2014chronnectome, iraji2019spatialchronnectome, iraji2020space} that sees the brain as a collection of sources with time-dependent spatial and connectivity profiles.
 Our ROI optimization methods and multilayer network construction approach are available as a public Python implementation, which allows the network neuroscience community to adopt these tools and build on top of them.
 Importantly, the modular structure of our implementation allows for replacing the ROI optimization methods used in the present study with any time series clustering approach.
 Further, our model does not only produce a more accurate network representation of the brain but also opens the possibility for further exploring brain function with several analysis methods tailored for multilayer networks, for example, multilayer clustering and motif analysis.